Second-order optimally stable IMEX (pseudo-)staggered Galerkin discretization with application to depth-integrated lava flow simulations: The space discretization method

-where $i$ is the imaginary unit, $k$ represents the wave number, and $x_{j} = j\Delta x$.
-Before proceeding, we provide the following \begin{definition} A numerical method for \eqref{eq:test_equation_von_Neumann} is said to be space-time \texttt{L}-stable if
+In order to perform the classical von Neumann stability analysis, one assumes that $q_{j}^{0} = \exp\rpth{ik x_{j}}$, where $i$ is the imaginary unit, $k$ represents the wave number and $x_{j} = j\Delta x$.
+Before proceeding, we provide the following \begin{definition} A numerical method for~\eqref{eq:test_equation_von_Neumann} is said to be space-time \texttt{L}-stable if

-where $\theta = k\Delta x$ and $G$ denotes the amplification factor of a von Neumann stability analysis. \end{definition} After computing $q_{j}^{1}$ with \eqref{eq:fully_discrete_von_Neumann}, tedious calculations (see Appendix \ref{app:staggered_von_Neumann_computations} for the main steps) show that the amplification factor in the limit case $\Phi \to \infty$ reduces to
+where $\theta = k\Delta x$ and $G$ denotes the amplification factor of a von Neumann stability analysis. \end{definition} Notice that, to the best of our knowledge, this represents a novel definition of stability and is one of the main contributions of the present work.
+After computing $q_{j}^{1}$ with~\eqref{eq:fully_discrete_von_Neumann}, tedious calculations (see Appendix~\ref{app:staggered_von_Neumann_computations} for the main steps) show that the amplification factor in the limit case $\Phi \to \infty$ reduces to

-To avoid any dependence of $G_{\text{lim}}$ on the phase $\theta$, as well as to satisfy the space-time \texttt{L}-stability property introduced in Definition \eqref{def:space_time_L_stability}, the following relations have to be satisfied
+To avoid any dependence of $G_{\mathrm{lim}}$ on the phase $\theta$, as well as to satisfy the space-time \texttt{L}-stability property introduced in Definition~\eqref{def:space_time_L_stability}, the following relations have to be satisfied